m-lab/website/_posts/blog/2019-07-19-update_to_mlab_policies.md

   * Disk I/O: 10%
   * Network bandwidth: 100 Mbps Avg over 5 min

   Based on the available capacity and experiment requirements, default allocations may be adjusted on a case-by-case basis.
-However, M-Lab expects that these allocations will be sufficient for most experiments that pace clients in such a way to respect the resource utilization limits.
+However, M-Lab expects that these allocations will be sufficient for most experiments.

 ### Core Infrastructure Partners